Capturing Stance Dynamics in Social Media: Open Challenges and Research Directions: Open Challenges and Future Directions

 \subsection{General Challenges}

-We also identified gaps in the literature that are not exclusive to stance but have significant impact in stance prediction models such as the impact of \textbf{predefined lexicon} word resolution on the model's accuracy \cite{Somasundaran2009}, especially when models depend on lexicon set failed to capture the polarity of evolving words.
-Progress in this direction has been made by using pre-trained word embeddings such as GloVe \cite{Pennington}, FastText \cite{Bojanowski2017}, Elmo \cite{Peters2018}, and BERT \cite{Jacob2018bert} among others which proved to mitigate the problem of polysemy though word vector representations.
-This is due to the fact that these models are fed news articles and web data from different sources which may contain biases \cite{Ruder2017}.
-Moreover, recent state-of-the-art language models compete to prove that different variation of a pre-trained architecture significantly impact into the performance of the model in downstream tasks.
+We also identified gaps in the literature that are not exclusive to stance but have significant impact in stance prediction models such as the impact of \textbf{predefined lexicon} word resolution on the model's accuracy \cite{Somasundaran2009}.
+This is especially true when models dependent on a lexicon fail to capture the polarity of evolving words.
+Research in this direction has used pre-trained word embeddings such as GloVe \cite{Pennington}, FastText \cite{Bojanowski2017}, Elmo \cite{Peters2018}, and BERT \cite{Jacob2018bert} among others which proved to mitigate the problem of polysemy though word vector representations.
+This is due to the fact that these models are fed news articles and web data from different sources may be inherently biased \cite{Ruder2017}.
+Moreover, it has been shown that variations of architecture in state-of-the-art language models can significantly impact the performance of the model in downstream tasks.
 Other work focuses on flipped polarity and negation \cite{Polanyi2004}.
-Even though embedding models consider the past words and the following words of a centre word for a given sentence (context), the temporal property of the word itself and its diachronic shift from one meaning to another has not been studied in the context of stance.
-The identification of diachronic shift of words has however been tackled as a standalone task \cite{Fukuhara2007,Azarbonyad2017,Tahmasebi2018,Shoemark,Dubossarsky2017,Stewart2017,Hamilton2016a,Kutuzov2018,Hamilton2016,Rumshisky2017}, which is however yet to be explored in specific applications such as stance detection.
-This may also impact models' performance cross different domains and time frames.
+Even though embedding models consider preceding and following words of a centre word for a given sentence (context), the temporal property of the word itself and its diachronic shift from one meaning to another has not been studied in the context of stance.
+The identification of diachronic shift of words has however been tackled as a standalone task \cite{Fukuhara2007,Azarbonyad2017,Tahmasebi2018,Shoemark,Dubossarsky2017,Stewart2017,Hamilton2016a,Kutuzov2018,Hamilton2016,Rumshisky2017}.
+This is however yet to be explored in specific applications such as stance detection.
+This may also impact the models' performance across different domains and time frames.